Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 Other mosquito-borne disease surveillance

-- For mosquito-borne diseases that aren’t nationally notifiable and don’t have a national case definition, we monitor trends using lab-based only surveillance.
-We derive infection counts from lab-based criteria only, as clinical data (symptoms) are not collected.
+- For mosquito-borne diseases that aren’t nationally notifiable and don’t have a national case definition, PHAC monitors trends using lab-based only surveillance.
+The agency derives infection counts from lab-based criteria only, as clinical data (symptoms) are not collected.

-- Some provinces and territories have made diseases that aren’t nationally notifiable, such as CSGV and EEEV, reportable to provincial or territorial public health authorities.
+- Some provinces and territories have made diseases that aren't nationally notifiable, such as CSG viruses and EEE virus, reportable within their jurisdictions.
 They may conduct testing at their own provincial labs and classify cases according to their own case definitions.
 We make these counts available where possible.

-- Provinces and territories with less testing capacity for CSGV and EEEV may send samples to a reference lab in a larger jurisdiction or to the NML.
+- Provinces and territories with less testing capacity for CSG viruses and EEE virus may send samples to a reference lab in a larger jurisdiction or to the National Microbiology Laboratory (NML).

-Data sources: California serogroup viruses human data (CSGV)
+Data sources: California serogroup (CSG) viruses human data

-Data sources: Eastern equine encephalitis virus human data (EEEV)
+Data sources: Eastern equine encephalitis (EEE) virus human data

-Human samples are submitted to the NML to test for EEEV.
+Human samples are submitted to the NML to test for EEE virus.
 Counts include confirmed and probable lab-based only surveillance cases.
 They may not represent the true number of cases in Canada.
 The NML provides us with an extract of this data upon request.

 Non-human surveillance